Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/basic-pipelines-concepts.md

 A **task** is the building block of a pipeline.
 For example, a build pipeline may consists of build tasks and test tasks, while a release pipeline will consist of deployment tasks.

 ### What is an 'agent'?

+When your build or deployment runs, the system begins one or more jobs.
+An **agent** is installable software that runs one build or deployment job at a time.

+The [Build and Release Agents article](../agents/agents.md) goes more in-depth about the different types of agents and how to use them.